ghedo/pflask/_sources/pflask.txt

 .. option:: -a, --attach=<pid>

-Attach to the _"pid"_ detached process.
+Attach to the *pid* detached process.
 Only a process with the same UID of the detached process can attach to it.
 To detach again press `^@` (Ctrl + @).

 .. option:: -s, --setenv=<name>=<value>[,<name>=<value> ...]